NoxDied/FVTT-Skill-Customization-5e/README.md

+# ATTENTION

+THIS IS A FORK OF A MODULE WRIITEN BY http://coleschultz.dev/.
+I SIMPLY UPDATED IT TO MATCH THE CURRENT FOUNDRY SYSTEM FOR MY PERSONAL USE.
+I HAVE RECEIVED PERMISSION FROM COLE TO PUBLISH IT HERE FOR WIDESPREAD USE.

 # Skill Customization for D&D5E

 Gives the ability to apply arbitrary flat bonuses to skill rolls as well as changing the base ability modifier a skill roll uses.